bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

 [ The "vspace" block. ]
 This block is to insert a manual vertical space.

-[ The "flushleft" block. ]
+[ The "alignment" block. ]
 This block watches for the presence of one or more bundles and will arrange such that some bundles are placed on the same line and others on the following line.

-    .flushleft
+    .alignment
     \\
     ```dia{width:25}
     \image "frog.img"